viewzavr/vr-app-template/README.md

 This option allows easy development.

-## Option 2 - own html, remote viewzavr
+## Option 2 - own server for html and app.js, remote viewzavr
 Use `index-viewzavr-remote.html` as a template.
 This file uses viewzavr codes hosted on viewzavr server.

 This option gives you control over html.